Morphine Extended Release CapsulesPronunciation

 - After you stop taking morphine sulfate extended-release capsules, flush any unused capsules down the toilet.

-- Drive or operate heavy machinery, until you know how morphine sulfate extended-release capsules affects you.
+- Drive or operate heavy machinery, until you know how morphine sulfate extended-release capsules affect you.
 Morphine sulfate extended-release capsules can make you sleepy, dizzy, or lightheaded.

 Get emergency medical help if you have:

 These are not all the possible side effects of morphine sulfate extended-release capsules.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.
-For more information go to dailymed.nlm.nih.gov
+For more information go to dailymed.nlm.nih.gov.
+For additional product information about morphine sulfate extended-release capsules, contact Actavis at 1-800-432-8534.

 Instructions For Use